 Many aspects of the Company's business involve substantial risks of liability.
 In the normal course of business, the Company has been the subject of customer complaints and has been named as a defendant or co-defendant in various lawsuits or arbitrations creating substantial exposure.
 The Company is also involved from time to time in certain governmental and self-regulatory agency investigations and proceedings.
 These proceedings arise primarily from securities brokerage, asset management and investment banking activities.
-There has been an increased incidence of regulatory investigations in the financial services industry in recent years, including investigations by multiple regulators of matters involving the same or similar underlying facts and seeking substantial penalties, fines or other monetary relief.
+There has been an increased incidence of regulatory investigations in the financial services industry since the financial crisis of 2008, including investigations by multiple regulators of matters involving the same or similar underlying facts and seeking substantial penalties, fines or other monetary relief.